Civilian life under the German occupation of the Channel Islands: Work

 Changes caused by the occupation affected most workers, but especially shop and office workers.
-Many people had been evacuated leaving vacancies, however many businesses had a dramatic fall in trade, so required less employees.
+Many people had been evacuated leaving vacancies, however many businesses had a dramatic fall in trade, so required fewer employees.
 Certain jobs vanished overnight, such as bus and taxi drivers, people in the building trade found that the main employer became the German army.

 Unemployed people were reduced to charity from their parish officials, so the island governments introduced a work programme before the end of 1940 to give employment to the increasing numbers of unemployed, 2,300 unemployed men in Jersey.
 This system continued throughout the occupation.
 Work undertaken included such things as road improvements., cutting timber for fuel and getting water mills working again.
 Jersey set up Summerland factory which employed 250 people for sorting making and repairing clothes and shoes.
 Guernsey created a boot factory; even so the waiting list for a pair of shoes could be a year.

 Employees in businesses undertaking essential services including utilities were required to provide telephone, electric and water services to German buildings, including the new fortifications being built, as well as continuing with their normal work.

 Civil servants had their pay cut, the governments also established a weekly wage rate of £2.10s.
 This was matched with a maximum price that could be charged for almost everything.
 There were complaints the prices were too low, leading to selling "under the counter".

 The German pay rates were £1 a week higher, and attracted workers who could not live on the low wages paid in the civilian sector.
 The OT offered twice the normal island pay.
 In Jersey 600 were attracted by the higher wages.

-In most European countries the Germans demanded workers and took adults away to Germany to work in factories and on the land, this did not happen to Islanders.
+In most European countries the Germans demanded workers and took adults away to Germany to work in factories and on the land, this did not happen to islanders.